dianixn/Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation/README.md

 %%% Comments

-Run with MATLAB 2021B, with fully-installed deep learning toolbox because it requires customized training.
+Run with MATLAB, with fully-installed deep learning toolbox because it requires customized training.